 Step back in time at Bedstemor’s (Grandmother’s) House, a charming Victorian home built in 1908 by a Danish immigrant and now on the National Register of Historic Places.
 The home has been restored and furnished to reflect the lifestyle of the Danish-American families who lived there in the early 20th century.

-The museum’s Genealogy Center is located on Main Street in Elk Horn.
-Since opening in 1996, the Genealogy Center has assisted many individuals in finding links to their past and to immigrant ancestors and lost relatives.
-The center maintains a significant collection of family history resources and background materials to individuals, settlements, and institutions.
+The museum’s Genealogy & Education Center is located on Main Street in Elk Horn.
+Since opening in 1996, the Genealogy & Education Center has assisted many individuals in finding links to their past and to immigrant ancestors and lost relatives.
+The center maintains a significant collection of family history resources and background materials for individuals, settlements, and institutions.